-- If so, do I consider the source sufficiently trustworthy/unbiased to take at face value?
+- If so, do you consider the source trustworthy or unbiased?

-- If not, can I get hold of the source data in its original setting, including footnotes/methodology?
+- Can you access the source data in its original setting, including footnotes/methodology?

-- Are sample sizes sufficiently large to support the arguments conveyed by the visualisation?
+- Can you tell if the sample sizes are sufficiently large to support the arguments conveyed by the visualisation?

 - If international comparisons are made, can I be sure that each country collects this data in the same way?
 (Eurostat notoriously problematic for this)

-- If multiple sources are used, and direct comparisons are made between data from different sources, is this legitimate?
+- If multiple sources are used, and direct comparisons are made between data from different sources, are these legitimate?

 - Has the visualisation been over-designed relative to its message? (infographic-style emphasis on colours and shapes despite small quantity of data)